Eterea/blender/docs/tips.md

 For things like Location, Rotation, Scale… press **K** to Insert Keyframe for selected objects.

-**Linked Animation datablocks:**
+### Linked Animation datablocks:

-If creating the *same animation* on all object, you can animate just the active object and then link the action to the rest of the selection: Object > Make links… (Cmd/Ctrl+L) > Animation Data).
+For creating the same animation on all objects, you can animate just the active object and then link the action to the rest of the selection:

----
+Object → Make Links… (Cmd/Ctrl+L) → Animation Data.

+### Clean Apply Modifiers for F-Curves

-**How to get a clean Apply Modifiers for F-Curves in Graph Editor**
+How to get a clean Apply Modifiers for F-Curves in Graph Editor

 1. Select channel